leo-pimpini/EMA_Raw2Net/README.md

 # EMA_Raw2Net
-'EMA_Raw2Net' is an R pipeline that span from raw Ecological Momentary Assessment (EMA) data until network analysis using mlVAR (multi-level Vector Autoregressive Modeling).
+'EMA_Raw2Net' is a serie of four R scripts that span from raw Ecological Momentary Assessment (EMA) data until network analysis using mlVAR (multi-level Vector Autoregressive Modeling).
 Specifically this pipeline is tailored for a dataset (fully anonymized) investigating whether manipulating frequecy of monitoring affects daily unhealthy snacking and craving.
 Participants were randmly assigned to either a low (3 times/day), medium (6 times/day) and high (9 times/day) monitoring condition.
 Assessment was done using smartphone-based EMA.
-The EMA protocol lasted 3 weeks independent of the condition.
+The duration of the EMA protocol was 3 weeks independent of the condition.
 For an overview, see the preprint here:
+Each code is 'heavily' commented to ensure a smoother use and, hopefully, step-by-step understanding.

 Pipeline:
 Pre-processing phase (input data = raw data)